MKesenheimer/gnuRadio_modules/gr-set_variable/README.md

 # gr-set_variable

-This is a block which takes a number as input and sets a previously defined variable.
+This block takes a number as input and sets a previously defined variable.
 This can be used if a variable needs runtime adjustment, for example a variable of a low-pass filter etc.